danidin26/word-counter-py/README.md

 To avoid loss of data, the buffer is being splitted by the index of the last whitespace and the rest is being concated to the next buffer.

-The buffer than being tokenized, cleaned, summed in a `Collections.Counter` object and updated to the `statistics.json` file.
+The buffer then being tokenized, cleaned, summed in a `Collections.Counter` object and updated to the `statistics.json` file.

 ## How to run